-Sanctions in 5-minute 'chunks' of thinking time are given up to a maximum of 15 minutes if poor choices continue.
+Where poor choices continue, the sanction of 'thinking time' is applied.
 Thinking time takes place at the soonest opportunity at playtime or lunchtime and is facilitated by adults where choices can be reflected on, responsibility is taken regarding what has happened and reparation enabled as appropriate.